Jennifer Haigh: Writing career

 Several of Haigh's novels are set in Boston, where she lives and writes.
-The Condition (2008) traces the dissolution of a proper New England family when their only daughter is diagnosed with Turner's Syndrome, a chromosomal abnormality that keeps her from going through puberty.
+The Condition (2008) traces the dissolution of a proper New England family when their only daughter is diagnosed with Turner Syndrome, a chromosomal abnormality.
 In his review of Faith (2011), about a suburban Boston priest accused of molesting a boy in his parish.
 Washington Post book editor Ron Charles wrote, "Haigh brings a refreshing degree of humanity to a story you think you know well, and in chapters both riveting and profound, she catches the avalanche of guilt this tragedy unleashes in one devout family."

 Published just months before the overturning of Roe v.
 Wade, Mercy Street (2022) focuses on the disparate lives that intersect at an embattled women's clinic in Boston.
 A rave review by the novelist Richard Russo appeared on the cover of The New York Times Book Review.
 A reviewer for The San Francisco Examiner wrote, "These characters' story lines intersect in unexpected and moving ways.
 Haigh deftly walks across the fault line of one of the most divisive issues of our age, peeling back ideology and revealing what all ideology refuses to recognize: an individual's humanity.
 This in itself is an act of mercy."
 Mercy Street was named a Best Book of 2022 by The New Yorker, The Washington Post and The Boston Globe.
 In November 2023, it received the Mark Twain American Voice in Literature Award.